NielsHoffmann/MDDay2022_ShaclShenanigans/README.md

 Besides the mapping SHACL is also used to define the constraints for the data
 ```
+dprop:bak-BRONHOUDER a sh:PropertyShape ;
+    adshapes:areaaldataversie "4.2" ;
+    adshapes:begingeldigheid "2019-09-25"^^xsd:date ;
+    sh:class adwl:bronhouder ;
+    sh:maxCount 1 ;
+    sh:minCount 1 ;
+    sh:path adprop:BRONHOUDER .

+adprop:bak-CREATED_DATE a sh:PropertyShape ;
+    adshapes:areaaldataversie "4.2" ;
+    adshapes:begingeldigheid "2019-09-25"^^xsd:date ;
+    sh:datatype xsd:dateTime ;
+    sh:maxCount 1 ;
+    sh:path adprop:CREATED_DATE .

 ```
+In this snippet you can see that BRONHOUDER is required, whereas Created_date is optional (but can only occur once). as well as the datatype being a domainvalue for BRONHOUDER and a datetime field for Created_Date.

-So as an extra functionality I'm also writing a script to transform the SHACL constraints to great_expectations suites to enforce the constraints on database level.
+So as an extra functionality I'm also writing a script to transform the SHACL constraints to great_expectations suites to test the modelled constraints against the actual data.

 ---

-[skos_2_glossary]

-[shacl_table_terms]

-[shacl_ge]